Council Hall

 “Set aside two seats in the councils that will be filled by guild members, to match the two seats appointed by the king.”

-“Hear our promise that no harm will come to any people or property.”
+“We’ll ensure that no harm will come to any Jiku or property.”

 The king and the great council barely consider the request, before they refuse it.

-“We have great respect for your abilities, and your service,” says Botzar.
+“We have great respect for your abilities, and your service,” says Botzar, “but a master is a citizen like any other, with no guaranteed right to sit on the councils.”

 The delegation meets briefly before returning to their own lands.